meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 ## Filter operators

-Meilisearch supports the following filters operators:
+Meilisearch supports the following filter operators:

 ::: note
 When creating an expression with a field name or value identical to a filter operator such as `AND` or `NOT`, you must wrap it in quotation marks: `title = "NOT" OR title = "AND"`.